-I’ve been buying mining cards for a decade now.
+I have been buying mining cards for a decade now.
 They’re totally fine.
 There is no problem with them.
 And these five tips that I’m going to give you work for mining cards and the non-mining cards alike, and if you follow these five tips you will be just fine.

 1. Just buy the graphics card off of eBay.